 The YMCA at Hopewell Valley

-The YMCA offers before and after school child care programs as well as other youth programs to get the youth of Hopewell Valley involved in sports and other social activities.
-They also offer education programs on health and safety, babysitting, diabetes prevention, etc. For more information visit there website https://hvymca.org/
+The YMCA offers before and after-school child care programs as well as other youth programs to get the youth of Hopewell Valley involved in sports and other social activities.
+They also offer education programs on health and safety, babysitting, diabetes prevention, etc. For more information, click to visit their website.

 The New Jersey Supplemental Nutrition Program for Women Infants and Children (WIC)

-WIC is a successful public health nutrition program that provides wholesome food, nutrition education, and community support for income eligible women who are pregnant and post-partum, infants and children up to five years old.
-For more information visit their website.
+WIC is a successful public health nutrition program that provides wholesome food, nutrition, education, and community support for income-eligible women who are pregnant and post-partum, infants, and children up to five years old.
+For more information, click here to visit their website.